 How to travel in Iran by train?

 Iran is well connected by a great railway system; one of the best in the region.
 There’s everything from normal bus-like trains to those with private cabins and bunk beds.
 I would pick the train in 3 conditions:

 - long distance

-Mashhad and Shiraz are great destination to travel with train.
-Both offer 5 star trains like Fadak and tickets from Tehran to Shiraz cost around 150,000 Tomans or 34€.
+Mashhad and Shiraz are great destinations to travel by train.
+Both offer 5-star trains like Fadak and tickets from Tehran to Shiraz cost around 150,000 Tomans or 34€.
 There are also other trains such as Qazal that come in cabins of 4 or the really cheap ones with cabins of 6.
 Apart from the cheapest option, most night trains offer a warm dinner and breakfast.
 A restaurant car is also available in all of them.

 To book your tickets in advance you can either use this website or a local agency.

 Domestic flights In Iran

 If you have a tight schedule or you’re travelling in Iran for less than 10 days with a packed itinerary, then booking a domestic flight for long journeys such as Tehran-Shiraz is a wise option.
 Domestic flights in Iran aren’t that cheap if you compare them with low-cost European airlines.
 For example, a one-way flight from Tehran to Shiraz could cost 40-50€ depending on the season.
 But if you’re short on time then it can save you a lot of time and energy.

 It’s recommended to buy tickets at least 2 days in advance and way earlier if you’re travelling during high season.
 To book you’d have to contact a local agency or use international websites such as eDreams.